 Multisystem inflammatory condition is rare.
 Researchers are still investigating its causes and the possible connection with COVID-19.

-Concerning COVID-19 in adults, some reports suggest that males might be more at risk than females, though neither the WHO nor the CDC consider male sex to be a risk factor.
+Concerning COVID-19 in adults, some initial reports suggested that males might be more at risk than females.
+However, neither the WHO nor the CDC consider male sex to be a risk factor.